degitaccount/School_District_Analysis/README.md

 3. Replacing the scores for the Thomas High School ninth-graders had no impact on the average scores for 10th-11th graders.

 4. There was no change to the scores by school spending, size or type.

+A version of this analysis, with images is available in the resources folder: